-We are working to design a plan for integrating water value into our operational models in order to internalize key “externalities” related to our water intake and discharge.
-This is an important element of our strategic reorientation from water management to water stewardship.
+We are designing a plan for integrating water value into our operational models in order to internalize key “externalities” related to our water intake and discharge.
+This may involve creating a new governance structure and a strategic framework to help guide our approach.
+This is an important element of our strategic reorientation from water management to water stewardship, in order to make better decisions on water, especially at site in high priority areas.
 It will help to improve the sustainability of materials and resources used in our sourcing and manufacturing processes and will help IP deliver on our vision to be among the most successful, sustainable and responsible companies in the world.